eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/publisher/createPublisher.rst

 -------------------------------------

-Instead of using a :ref:`dds_layer_publisher_publisherQos`, the name of a profile can be used to create a :ref:`dds_layer_publisher_publisher` with the :func:`create_publisher_with_profile` member function on the :ref:`dds_layer_domainParticipant` instance.
+Instead of using a :ref:`dds_layer_publisher_publisherQos`, the name of a profile can be used to create a Publisher with the |DomainParticipant::create_publisher_with_profile-api|
+member function on the DomainParticipant instance.

 Mandatory arguments are:

- * A string with the name that identifies the :ref:`dds_layer_publisher_publisher`.
+ * A string with the name that identifies the Publisher.

 Optional arguments are:

- * A Listener derived from :ref:`dds_layer_publisher_publisherListener`, implementing the callbacks that will be triggered in response to events and state changes on the :ref:`dds_layer_publisher_publisher`.
+ * A Listener derived from :ref:`dds_layer_publisher_publisherListener`, implementing the callbacks that will be triggered in response to events and state changes on the Publisher.
    By default empty callbacks are used.

- * A :class:`StatusMask` that activates or deactivates triggering of individual callbacks on the :ref:`dds_layer_publisher_publisherListener`.
+ * A |StatusMask-api| that activates or deactivates triggering of individual callbacks on the PublisherListener.
    By default all events are enabled.

-:func:`create_publisher_with_profile` will return a null pointer if there was an error during the operation, e.g. if the provided QoS is not compatible or is not supported.
+|DomainParticipant::create_publisher_with_profile-api| will return a null pointer if there was an error during the
+operation, e.g. if the provided QoS is not compatible or is not supported.
 It is advisable to check that the returned value is a valid pointer.

 .. note::